cpfiffer/gut/README.md

-# gut - Git with a Gut Feeling
+# gut - git with a gut feeling

 `gut` is a sarcastic and somewhat critical command-line interface (CLI) tool that provides a humorous twist on the traditional `git status` command.
 It uses the [groq](https://groq.com/) API to generate witty and snarky comments about your Git repository's state.

+If you like this, consider sponsoring me or sending me a tip on [GitHub Sponsors](https://github.com/sponsors/cpfiffer).

 ## Installation